 Over the years, I would learn to cook a few French dishes decently but my default has always been Asian.
 It wasn’t until our younger daughter, Alex, went to culinary school and learned classical French cooking that French food started to pop up in home conversations more and more often.

 Bechamel sauce had been in my cooking repertoire for decades.
 Hollandaise was something I picked up when my daughters where already in high school.
-But it was Alex who introduced us to demi-glace and I knew it’s something I will not labor over at home.
+It was Alex who introduced us to demi-glace and it’s something neither she nor I will not labor over at home.

 - ¾ cup butter